chucktilbury/abbr_project/README.md

-# Abbr
+# Simple
-This is the **Abbr** abbreviated programming language.
-The **Abbr** language is a synthesis of C, C++, and Python.
+This is the **Simple** abbreviated programming language.
+The **Simple** language is a synthesis of C, C++, and Python.
 I have taken all of the features that I like from them and left out the ones that I don't like to create a complete and useful way to develop object oriented software quickly and easily from a platform that is easy and fun to use.

 Full featured application development language that uses the C programming language as the intermediate representation.